 Chiropractic treatment for back pain may involve a combination of manual therapy, spinal manipulation, and other techniques.

 - Manual joint stretching and resistance techniques.
-Has been known to help minimise neck pain and other symptoms.
+Has been known to help minimise neck pain and other problems.

 - Instrument-assisted soft tissue therapy (IASTM).
 Our chiropractor makes use of special instruments to diagnose and treat muscle tension and scar tissue.